stanibanani/interactive-conky-experiment/README.md

 For the purpose of demonstrating an interactive conky.

-It uses a simple python3 script to get or update the state of the game.
+It uses a simple python3 script to get and update the state of the game.

-I recommend i3 for this because it is easy to configure the keymap.
+I recommend i3 for this because it is easy to configure the keymappings.
 But other window mangers would do.

 Add this to your i3 config file: